 Andrew worked full-time as the Academic Program Coordinator for the Kent State University College of Nursing.
 In this position, he evaluated programmatic outcomes, maintained programmatic oversight, tracked and provided key financial and enrollment data, and participated in strategic planning, recruitment, and program development for the 100% online RN-to-BSN program across all 8 Kent State campuses.

-In addition to his leadership role in the College of Public Health, he served as Administrative Generalist at Community AIDS Network Akron Pride Initiative (CANAPI).
+In addition to his leadership roles in the College of Public Health, he served as Administrative Generalist at Community AIDS Network Akron Pride Initiative (CANAPI).
 In his role at CANAPI, Andrew develops and maintains a comprehensive organization policy register, updates organizational financial policies to comply with 501c3 governmental requirements, and reviews organizational personnel and human resources policies to ensure compliance with federal employment guidelines.
 To improve access to community resources for LGBTQ+ residents in Summit and Portage counties, Andrew secured $541,510 of grant funding in 2019, 2020, and 2021 through the Ohio Department of Health for the development and evaluation of a mobile application to address identified barriers in the management of HIV care coordination.
 He currently serves as Principal Investigator for this project, titled “Quality Innovations in the Continuum of HIV Care.”